Top K-12 STEAM Education Learning Benefits

-One of our previous blog posts outlined what a STEAM (science, technology, engineering, the arts and mathematics) education was, how it differed from STEM (science, technology, engineering and math) and how exactly STEAM plays a part in the real-world.
+One of our previous blog posts outlines what a STEAM learning approach to education is (science, technology, engineering, the arts and mathematics), how it differs from STEM (science, technology, engineering and math) and how exactly STEAM education plays a part in the real-world.

 A recent study by Pew Research found that only 29% of Americans rated the US’ K-12 STEM education program as above average or the best in the world.

-Yet, with STEAM (science, technology, engineering, the arts and mathematics) education on the rise as a teaching tool, it’s important for educators to understand what incredible good can come out of a STEAM education.
+Yet, with the STEAM learning approach (science, technology, engineering, the arts and mathematics) education on the rise as pedagogy, it’s important for educators to understand what incredible good can come out of a STEAM education.

-What’s even more powerful about STEAM is that each of these benefits work together to give students one of the biggest benefits of all: preparing them for the future workforce.
+What’s even more powerful about STEAM learning is each of these benefits work together to give students one of the biggest benefits of all: preparing them for the future world they will lead.

 Table of Contents: